-Come and enjoy a day at Helmsley Walled Garden and stroll through beautiful displays of flowers, fruit and vegetables.
+Come and enjoy a dog-friendly day out at Helmsley Walled Garden and stroll through beautiful displays of flowers, fruit and vegetables.
 Enjoy the Clematis Garden or take time out to sit in the Orchard or the Garden of Contemplation.
-Relax over lunch at the Vinehouse Café beneath Victorian vines laden with grapes, or browse for gifts, produce, plants and garden sundries in our Garden Shop and Plant Centre.
-The garden is fully accessible to wheelchairs and dogs are welcome on leads.
+Relax over lunch at The Vine House Cafe or browse for plants and gifts in our shop.
+The garden is fully accessible and dogs are welcome on leads.

-Dating back to 1759, Helmsley Walled Garden nestles at the bottom of the North York Moors between the Grade One listed landscape of Duncombe Park and the scheduled ancient monument of Helmsley Castle.
-The garden was a major employer during most of its history, but following the First World War, it was leased as a commercial enterprise and was run as such until 1984.
+Dating back to 1759, Helmsley Walled Garden lies in the North York Moors National Park next to Duncombe Park and Helmsley Castle.
+The garden was a major employer during most of its history, but following the First World War, it was leased as a commercial enterprise until falling into dereliction in the 1980s.

-Dogs are welcome in both the Garden and The Vine House Café.
-Water bowls are always available.
+Dogs are always welcome in both the Garden and The Vine House Cafe.
+Water bowls are available.
 If you can’t see one, please just ask.